 If you’re interested in having full control of your property, it’s best to stick with the do-it-yourself management style.
 In these scenarios you can be made aware of problems quickly and manage them as you see fit.
 Alternatively, it can be a bit overwhelming at times, so it’s important to make sure you are up for the challenge.

-Some property management companies offer a program known as an Easy Tenant Finder.
+Some property management companies offer a program known as an Easy Resident Finder.
 The whole goal of the program is to work with the management company to lease your home while you manage it.

 The property management company will rent the house and charge you a one-month leasing fee in these situations.
 So, for example, if the house rents for $1,000, it’ll cost you $1,000.
 If it rents for $1500, it’ll cost you $1500.

 It’s important to note that managing your property with the help of a property management company may require that you buy into their underwriting criteria.
-Essentially, you will use the management company’s underwriting criteria to underwrite your tenant.
+Essentially, you will use the management company’s underwriting criteria to underwrite your resident.

 Although this step may seem unnecessary, it’s better for all parties involved.
 This process ensures that you don’t run into any potential violations of Fair Housing Laws.
-So, as long as you’re on board with following the company’s underwriting criteria, there are no issues with setting you up with the Easy Tenant Finder.
+So, as long as you’re on board with following the company’s underwriting criteria, there are no issues with setting you up with the Easy Resident Finder.

 For anyone looking to have a more hands-off approach to managing their property, outsourcing is the best option.
-In these scenarios, the property management company will handle everything from making sure your property is leased to handling tenant evictions.
+In these scenarios, the property management company will handle everything from making sure your property is leased to handling resident evictions.

 Outsourcing management entirely is an excellent option for anyone who owns rental properties far away from where they reside or who owns a large number of properties.
 Anyone looking to diversify their investments through real estate might also seek the most benefits out of property management companies, which will allow them to focus their time and attention elsewhere while still collecting income from their rental property.